linux-system-roles/logging/README.md

   - `type`: Type of the output element.
 Currently, `elasticsearch`, `files`, `forwards`, and `remote_files` are supported.
 The `type` is used to specify a task type which corresponds to a directory name in roles/rsyslog/{tasks,vars}/outputs/.
   - `state`: State of the configuration file. `present` or `absent`.
 Default to `present`.

 - `elasticsearch` type - `elasticsearch` output supports sending logs to Elasticsearch.
+It is available only when the input is `ovirt`.
 Assuming Elasticsearch is already configured and running.<br>
   **available options**
   - `server_host`: Host name Elasticsearch is running on. **Required**.
   - `server_port`: Port number Elasticsearch is listening to.
 Default to `9200`.